-- Two additional alcohol-based spray stations are added at the two entrance doors in the museum.
+- Four alcohol-based spray stations at the entrance and in the museum.

-- Staff is required to consistently wash their hands.
+- Staff is required to consistently wash their hands and wear facemasks.

 We have elaborated our sick visitor/staff member policy.
 We remind all visitors and staff that the best way to prevent the spread of germs is to stay home if you are feeling unwell.
 We have signs in the museum for visitors to remind them: